 Who wouldn’t want to make money while sleeping?

 Okay… having fun and making money are universal desires.
-Everyone I’ve ever met so far wants both.
+Everyone I’ve ever met, so far, wants both.

 During his video coaching a while ago, Eben Pagan said, “don’t ask for that sign up yet, not even the sale, until your customers are motivated.”

 ii).
 Information: The “I” stands for information.
 When users type a keyword phrase into Google search, they’re looking for information.
-But we’re also living in the age of information overload.
+But, we’re also living in the age of information overload.

 There are billions of posts and articles online, all providing some kind of information.
 Over 1500+ blog posts are created every 60 seconds.
 It’s getting unbearable.

 In that kind of market, you have to stand out.
 Write high-quality content.
 Spend time researching your content and don’t be too quick to publish it.
-Make sure your content is relevant to your target audience.
+Make sure that your content is relevant to your target audience.

 If possible, repurpose your content to get it to the right people – and don’t stop building relationships, because that’s what truly matters.

-A quick fix: The moment you’ve motivated your new readers by giving them a reason to stick around, don’t waste their time.
+A quick fix: The moment you’ve motivated your new readers, by giving them a reason to stick around, don’t waste their time.
 Go ahead and solve their problem.
 Don’t ask them to do something else.
 Don’t let their motivation die.

 An example of a blog that doesn’t keep its readers hanging is Search Engine Land.
-On their homepage, you find lots of information in the form of blog posts and stats.
+On their homepage, you find lots of information, in the form of blog posts and stats.

 RyanAir gives their customers and first-time users great information.
 There is no distraction or clutter.
 You can find or book your flight as quickly as possible and even get a discount.

 iii).
-Call to action: The final piece of the MIA puzzle is a call to action.
+Call-to-action: The final piece of the MIA puzzle is a call-to-action.
 Something as simple as changing the wording in a call-to-action button increased 37signals’ conversion rate by 200%.
-Calls to action are that powerful:
+Calls-to-action are that powerful:

 Don’t keep your first time blog visitors hanging.
 After you motivate them to read your blog post, go ahead and call them to action.
-There are 11 ways to improve your calls to action.
+There are 11 ways to improve your calls-to-action.
 Always test and find out what works for you.